Tina-Builds/Voron-V0.1/Bottom panel for Trident skirt remix with 12864 LCD/README.md

 Thanks to damian-gdes who made my V0.1 nicer
-Thanks to Steve, Nero 3D and Sanity for all their help and patience
+ Thanks to Steve, Nero 3D and Sanity for all their help and patience and all the others who helped